derek-dchu/awesome-note/collections.md

 }
 ```

+This interface is duplicated by the `Iterator` interface.
+New implementations should consider using `Iterator` in preference to `Enumeration`.

 ### How to convert non-thread-safe Collection to thread-safe.
 `{NAME}	synchronized{NAME} (NAME collection);`
 NAME: Collection, List, Set, Map, SortedSet, SortedMap